zigster64/datastar.http.zig/README.md

-#s Datastar lib for http.zig
+# Datastar lib for http.zig

 A Zig library that conforms to the Datastar SDK specification.

 https://github.com/starfederation/datastar/blob/develop/sdk/ADR.md

+.. and passes the official test cases.

 This SDK uses streams all the way down, so there is no implicit extra allocations.